clawpack/pyclaw/doc/classes.rst

     >>> grid.meqn = 2

-Here we create a grid with the dimensions we created earlier to make a single 2D :class:`~pyclaw.solution.Grid` object and set the number of equations it will represent to 2.
-As before, many of the attributes of the :class:`~pyclaw.solution.Grid` object are set automatically.
+Here we create a grid with the dimensions we created earlier to make a single 2D :class:`~pyclaw.grid.Grid` object and set the number of equations it will represent to 2.
+As before, many of the attributes of the :class:`~pyclaw.grid.Grid` object are set automatically.

 We now need to set the initial condition ``q`` and possibly ``aux`` to the correct values.
-There are multiple convenience functions to help in this, here we will use the method :meth:`~pyclaw.solution.Grid.zeros_q` to set all the values of ``q`` to zero.
+There are multiple convenience functions to help in this, here we will use the method :meth:`~pyclaw.grid.Grid.zeros_q` to set all the values of ``q`` to zero.

 ::